deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 ## Use the trained model on live data

 Now we've got some faux live incoming measurements.
-We can just use the model we've already trained with the functions we've already created to do live classification!
+We can now use our trained model with our functions to do live classification!

 ```python
 iris_classifications_live = learn.learn(